Why This Matters

 Abiotic Components

-- Non-living environmental factors—including sunlight, temperature, water, soil composition, pH, and atmospheric gases
+- Non-living environmental factors including sunlight, temperature, water availability, soil composition, pH, and atmospheric gases.

-- Changes cascade through the ecosystem—shifts in temperature or precipitation alter which producers thrive, affecting every trophic level above them
+- Changes cascade through the ecosystem.
+A shift in temperature or precipitation alters which producers thrive, and that affects every trophic level above them.

 Habitat

-- The physical environment where an organism lives—providing the resources needed for survival, growth, and reproduction
+- The physical environment where an organism lives, providing the space and resources needed for survival, growth, and reproduction.

-- Different habitats support distinct communities—a coral reef and a temperate forest have completely different species assemblages due to their abiotic conditions
+- Different habitats support distinct communities.
+A coral reef and a temperate forest have completely different species assemblages because their abiotic conditions (light, temperature, water chemistry) are so different.

-Compare: Habitat vs. Niche—habitat is where an organism lives (its address), while niche is how it lives there (its profession).
-Two species can share a habitat but occupy different niches, reducing direct competition.
+Compare: Habitat vs. Niche: habitat is where an organism lives (its address), while niche is how it lives there (its job).
+Two species can share a habitat but occupy different niches, which reduces direct competition between them.

 Ecological Roles and Relationships